DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 Stable good lighting is needed.
 Gross Lighting changes will have two effects, namely cause trips of most sensors and stop automatic reference refreshes, it may be wise to include monitoring for this eventuality by detecting and setting an “alarm” state.
 The reference sensor(S00) is automatically re-referenced every 6.4 seconds so will indicate a fault-trip for a maximum of 6.4 seconds.
 All other sensors will continue to indicate a trip until the user resets the references with an r00 (having checked all unoccupied).
 Setting up a second "reference" sensor (say S01) that would NOT get reset automatically and would stay tripped as a more enduring fault indicator could be helpful.
 You could reserve entire bank 0 for this purpose or use the'nO' command to set the programmable pLED to light up if there is any enduring trip on bank 0.
 Consider using the "qLED" GPIO2.
 By default BLKOLED was set to GPIO2 LED, with BLK1LED to BLK3LED all set to GPIO33 LED.
 PLED is set to GPIO14

-## 9. Methodology of operation

-### 9.1 Overview

-The sensorCAM monitors up to 80 small square images (virtual sensors) each consisting of 16 pixels(4x4) the coordinates of which relate to the row/column of the top left pixel.
-The top left pixel of the QVGA(240x320) image is an r,c coordinate of 0,0.
-Sensors with coordinate 0,0 are considered "undefined".
-Sensors are electrically "noisy", so much effort was applied to avoid noise trips.

-After boot-up, every virtual sensor is imaged and a Sensor_ref[] recorded.
-This is a ONE frame grab as a first guess.
-All sensors should preferably be **un-occupied at boot up**.
-If not, the user will have to manually take reference grabs at an appropriate time using the '**r%%**' commands.
-The'**r%%**' also triggers an IMMEDIATE start of a 3.2sec average Ref for S%%.'**r00**' triggers a 1 frame reference refresh for ALL sensors but also starts the auto reference process, as does **r%%**.
-The latest version, at boot-up, commences regular averaged reference updates assuming all unoccupied.
-If an "occupied" state occurs during the averaging, the averaged ref. is rejected.

-Every 100mSec the sensor pixels are decoded from the RGB565 QVGA image(2 byte) into RGB666 3 byte format and compared with the reference sensor image(in *Sensor_ref[]*) for changes.
-To allow for drifting light intensity, *Sensor_ref[]* needs to be periodically updated.
-The automatic updates occur for each enabled sensor(0/1 through 9/7 sequentially, each using a 32 sample average(in ~3.5seconds) and replacing the old Sensor_ref[] provided there were no "trips" of the sensor during the sample period (3.5sec.).
-Hence updates occur only when sensor is UNoccupied, and only once every N*3.5sec.(N being the number of enabled sensors).
-The brightness sensor(S00) is updated independently every 6.4 seconds with a 64 sample average.
-Each update is flagged to the monitor as it occurs(as"**Ref  $0%%**"$  ).
-It is inadvisable to leave a sensor occupied for long periods if best reliability is desired.
-If a sensor is occupied for long periods of drifting illumination, the ref can become out-of-date to an extent that the sensor can remain PERMANENTLY "occupied".
-Manual re-referencing (**r%%**) would become necessary.
-EXRAIL code may accomplish this.

-To detect a "trip" of a sensor, an algorithm evaluates a "difference" score between _Sensor666[]_ and *Sensor_ref[]*.
-The (_bpd_) score is a brightness plus colour-diff sum.
-This (_bpd_) score is compared with the threshold('**t%%**') value.
-If it exceeds the threshold, a flag is set and if after _min2trip_ frames it remains set, then the Sensor "trips".
-It will then fall back (untrip) if _min2trip_ frames go below _threshold_. _min2trip_ is set to 2 by default as 3 will give an extra+100mS delayed response.
-The monitor data stream (scroll) includes the bsNo%%, potential for trip **?-** , the *bpd* score, or actual trip **oo__##**.
-If a twin (see below) inhibits trip, it indicates this with **?T**.
-Minimum _bpd_ is 32(identical). e.g.(with **t45**) **12:--38--\* 13:?-46-?\* 14:oo50##\* 15:?-53?T\* 16:--35--**\* Only S14 has tripped.

-A“second opinion” may be used to maintain a quick "trip" with greater reliability.
-This involves setting up a second "twin" sensor adjacent to the primary sensor.
-The primary sensor will only trip if the secondary sensor agrees (e.g.example for S15 above).
-The **i%%,$$** command nominates a twin sensor(S$$) for sensor S%%.
-The(non-00) twin should have a lower bsNo than the primary to avoid extra delay, as they are evaluated in ascending bsNo order.

-As the sensor image suffers from excessive noise at low light levels, another averaging process has been included.
-For bsNo's below 3/0 (parameter _TWOIMAGE_MAXBS_), two consecutive images are averaged to remove noise spikes.
-The effect can be observed if one watches two sensors with the same coordinates but above and below 3/0, and with a suitably low temporary threshold.
-This cutoff point(3/0) can be moved to higher banks as well by editing the *#define TWOIMAGE_MAXBS 030* statement in sensorCAM.ino or configCAM.h

-The sensor size can be padded out(enlarged) with dummy pixels using *#define SEN_SIZE 2* in file configCAM.h

-### 9.2 Algorithm description

-The algorithm fo r bpd is weighted heavily owards colour changes rather than brightness.
-This reduces the sensitivity to mains frequency flicker and drifting light intensity (e.g. daylight).
-The algorithm for comparing colours is somewhat complex and may well be improved in later versions.
-THe focus of detection is changing colours as opposed to changing brightness.
-To this end each sensor (4x4) is divided into four quadrants of rgb colour.
-The colour brightness factor is removed by an algorithm computing the colour ratios r/g g/b b/r in each quadrant.
-These ratios are compared to that of the reference image for changes.
-The process in more detail is as follows:

-Each sensor is split into 4 quadrants(quad), each quad has 4 pixels of 3 colours(48 x 6-bit bytes in total)

-The sum of all 12 bytes(4\*3) in a quad is found as a quad brightness (4off) and the sum (4) of each colour (rgb) for each quad is found giving a total of 12 colour sums (3 colours \* 4 quads) plus 4 brightness values.

- Within each quad, 3 colour ratios are calculated for Red/green green/blue blue/red(largest(*32) divided by smallest(any 0 changed to 1) to give 12 colour ratios, each>=32 (32 if identical) (placed in array _Cratio[12]_)

-Compare the values in _Cratio[12]_ with the reference array (precomputed from _Sensor_ref[]_) and find the maximum “_Xratio_” between the two sets of 12 “_Cratios_” using the same formula (giving _Xratios_ of 32 to 2016)

-Set _maxDiff_ to the largest ratio for a sensor from the 12 “_Xratios_”

-A brightness score is similarly calculated between the full ref. brightness and that for the current sensor using formula 16\*_bright_/_Sen_Brightness_Ref[bsn]_-16.
-It is scaled to give a value from 0 upwards.
-With _brightSF_=2, a score of 2 represents about 7% brighter so is relatively insensitive.
-Code uses int so <=6% difference gives a 0 score.

-The “diff” score(_bpd_) comprises of (_bright_\*_brightSF+maxDiff_)(>=32) and is weighted towards colour difference+small brightness component(of 2 for 7% change)

-The diff(bpd) is compared to threshold for a decision on trip state.
-If greater than _threshold_, several additional checks are made including requiring 2 consecutive frames to exceed _threshold_, averaging pixels over two frames, and possibly confirmation from a twin sensor.
-These contribute to an additional response time delay (+100mSec).Furthermore the reference image is normally based on a 32 frame average pixel to eliminate any “noise” in the sensor reference itself.

-### 9.3 Program Summary

-Once the sensorCAM parameters and environmental conditions are set, the sensorCAM will run continuously, looping once per 100mSec.
-Each loop takes the following steps:

-1.//****IF IN MYWEBSERVER MODE, JUST MONITOR SERIAL PORTS FOR RESET (**R** or **F**)

-2.//****CALCULATE AND PRINT LOOP TIME-& IF CALLED FOR, UPDATE NEW CAMERA SETTINGS

-3.//****TAKE A FULL FRAME INTO fb IN RGB565 FORMAT

-4.//****DECODE RGB565 FRAME INTO COMPACT SENSOR FRAME OF RGB666 FORMAT

-5.//****SEE IF IMAGE DUMP(TO PROCESSING4) CALLED FOR& DUMP AS REQUESTED BEFORE NEW FRAME INITIATED

-6.//****BEFORE DISCARDING RGB565 fb FRAME, CHECK IF NEEDED TO PROCESS A sCAN or cALIBRATE COMMAND REQUEST

-7.//****DO A STEP TOWARDS AVERAGING Sensor[bsNo] IF COUNTER SET.

-8.//****CALCULATE ROLLING AVERAGE FOR Sensor[00] AND AVERAGE NOISE(& PEAK NOISE?)

-9.//****DELAY TO REDUCE FRAMES PER SECOND FROM one/80mS to one/100mSec FOR PSRAM 25% IDLE(DE-STRESS) TIME.

-10.//****FOR FLUORESCENT LIGHTING TRY TO SYNCHRONISE release/start image WITH 50Hz MAINS USING INTERNAL CLOCK

-11.//****IF CALLED FOR BY c####, OR STARTUP(), DO A FULL REFERENCE UPDATE FOR ALL ENABLED SENSORS

-12.//****NOW WANT TO CLEAR CAMERA PIPELINE& START NEW IMAGE CAPTURE FOR NEXT LOOP

-13.//****DO COMPARE OF ALL SENSORS WITH THEIR REF'S, DECIDE IF OCCUPIED\& IF SO SET STATUS.

-14.//****USE 2 image average for compare only if bsNo< TWOIMAGE_MAXBS as a method for improving algorithm.

-15.//****CHECK DFLAG AND OUTPUT REQUESTED INFO FOR'd' cmd

-16.//****FLASH A LED ON EACH LOOP.
-Use FLASHLED pin

-17.//****CHECK FOR USB COMMAND INPUT- PROCESS ANY COMMAND

 ## APPENDIX A

 ### ESP32 sensorCAM Command Summary